OpenEnergyPlatform/organisation/compendium/family_members/templates-and-specification/scenario-bundles.md

 They are based on the concepts available in the [Open Energy Ontology](../knowledge-representation/oeo.md) (OEO) and the [Open Energy Knowledge Graph](../knowledge-representation/oekg.md) (OEKG).
-This enables the OEP to include information on the scenario projection data available in the database, the corresponding frameworks and models applied (available as [factsheets](factsheets.md) on the OEP),and the study context.
+This enables the OEP to include information on the scenario projection data available in the database, the corresponding frameworks and models applied (available as [factsheets](factsheets.md) on the OEP), and the study context.

 In detail we specify scenario bundles as: